 Car parking is available both on street and at the nearby William Street Car Park.

 Please telephone reception on 3839 1700/3833 4672 to arrange an appointment.
-Alternatively you can email admin@carletondental.co.uk or call into the practice and we will book a time that is convenient for you.
-Please telephone reception on 3839 1700/3833 4672 to arrange an appointment.
-Alternatively, you can email admin@carletondental.co.uk and we will book a time that is convenient for you.
+Alternatively, you can email admin@carletondental.co.uk or call into the practice and we will book a time that is convenient for you.
 We will send you a reminder by text or email before your appointment.
+If you need to cancel or change an appointment, please give us as much notice as possible, at least 2 working days.

 Many people feel a bit nervous at the thought of seeing the dentist, particularly a new dentist.
 This fear or phobia can be so severe that it will stop people coming to see us unless they are in really severe pain.
 It could be that you've had a bad experience as a child and the smells and sounds in the surgery bring those memories back.
 Sometimes your fear is very specific, for example, being frightened by needles or the sound of a drill.
 Whatever your problem is we can help!